 A buyer on Amazon who liked the watch described the time-setting process — with a straight face, mind you — like this:

-Switch time zones with ease (push button A to select world time mode, push button C to select new time zone using second hand to point to airport codes listed on watch bezel, hold button B down for three seconds to make selected time zone your new home time zone).
+Switch time zones with ease (push button A to select world time mode, push button C to select new time zone using second hand to point to airport codes listed on watch bezel, hold button B down for three seconds to make selected time zone your new home time zone).—Some lunatic on YouTube

 Um, what the @#$!& are you talking about, dude?
-I’m both college educated and mechanically inclined, but I used to spend a good 40 minutes on every flight trying to hack the Enigma code required to correctly show my current time zone as well as the one back home.
-More often than not, I just left the watch with the wrong time in both zones.
+I'm both college educated and mechanically inclined, yet I used to spend a good 40 minutes on every flight trying to hack the Enigma code required to correctly show my current time zone as well as the one back home.
+More often than not, I just left the watch with the wrong time, in both zones.

-That hassle led me to seek out a dual time-zone travel watch that’s easy to set — it’s an on-going quest, but here’s what I’ve found (so far):
+The incredible hassle of switching time-zones led me to seek out a dual time-zone travel watch that was easy to set — it's an ongoing quest, but here's what I've found (so far):

 - Seiko Sportura SNJ007 — The watch I can't figure out.